no10ds/DEPRECATED-rapid-api/docs/guides/usage/getting_started.md

 This guide will walk you through getting started with rAPId.

-This walkthrough is for the `/docs` endpoint, everything done here can also be done programatically.
+This walkthrough is for the `/docs` endpoint, everything done here can also be done programmatically.

 ## Authorising